Menu

 • Home

 Welcome!
-We are glad you visiting our webpage.
+We are glad you are visiting our webpage.
 We communicate about events and other activities here and on social media.
 This page gives you quick access to both.

 We are actively working on numerous areas and we would be happy to have your support, either through financial support or as a volunteer.

-Some of our current projects are
+Some of our current and recent projects are

-• National Register nomination for Bethania Freedman neighborhood (we are raising funds to pay consultants)
+• National Register nomination for Bethania Freedman neighborhood

 • We are also always working on identifying and working with owners to establish preservation easements on historic buildings